jbourke/awsbashdemo/README.md

 * AWS CLI Tools is installed, and the version is 1.3 or higher.
 * AWS user config is setup.
 The profile to use can be set within the demo script if it is not 'default'.
 * The used AWS account must have a default VPC or be EC2 Classic.
 This does not include network setup.
-* Built on a Linux desktop for a Linux environment.
-Has not been tested on OSX yet.

 ## Why BASH?